 Download a scavenger hunt and time yourself finding all the things on the list.
 Create your own hunt list.

 Have a go at making some of these different bird treats and then track bird visits over a few weeks to see which birds come to visit your garden.
 The BirdWatch Ireland website has photos of different species.

 Get out the tent and set up a camp out in your back garden for an outdoor sleepover.
 Don’t forget the headlamps, torches and midnight feast.

 And if you’re really still bored after that, then ask your mum or dad to give you a chore to do!

-Have you any other suggestions for activities for older kids?
+Over to you now.
+Have you any other suggestions for projects for kids age between 8 and 12?
 Share them with us in the comments below.